-1Residential uses are only allowed when the commercial FAR is 0.5 or greater.
+&lt;sup>1Residential uses are only allowed when the commercial FAR is 0.5 or greater.

-2For properties within SP1 and SP2 please refer to each specific plan for development and other design standards.
+&lt;sup>2For properties within SP1 and SP2 please refer to each specific plan for development and other design standards.

-- conforming residential use is located, in which case the side yard shall be not less than ten feet. - 3.
-No rear yard setback is required except where the rear of a parcel abuts a residential district or a parcel on which a residential use is located, in which case the rear yard shall not be less than ten feet. - F. C. Storm Water Management.
+- B. Setbacks.
+The following setbacks are required: - 1.
+No front yard setback is required. - 2.
+No side yard setback is required except where the side of a parcel abuts the side of a parcel in a residential district or a parcel on which a conforming residential use is located, in which case the side yard shall be not less than ten feet. - 3.
+No rear yard setback is required except where the rear of a parcel abuts a residential district or a parcel on which a residential use is located, in which case the rear yard shall not be less than ten feet. - C. Storm Water Management.
 For rules on storm water management, see Chapter 8.40.